Gepardec/DatabaseSpeedTest/README.md

-# DatabaseSpeedTest
+# Database Speed Test
-Mini JSF application to test insert / update / delete speed from a database
+Is a mini JSF application to test insert / update / delete speed from a database